-To keep the coronavirus outbreak from spreading through their regions, 18 states and the District of Columbia ask or require out-of-state visitors to self-quarantine for two weeks upon arrival.
-(Note that last week Florida dropped its quarantine requirement for people arriving from the New York area.)
-But rules vary widely and change with the COVID-19 numbers, with different penalties, if any, for noncompliance and definitions of what quarantine means.
+To keep the coronavirus outbreak from spreading through their regions, 17 states and the District of Columbia ask or require out-of-state visitors to self-quarantine for two weeks upon arrival.
+But rules vary widely and change with the COVID-19 numbers, and states have different penalties, if any, for noncompliance and definitions of what quarantine means.
 (See state list below.)

 "There is no uniform message across the states, and that's extremely difficult for travelers,” says Jan L. Jones, professor of hospitality and tourism at the University of New Haven in Connecticut.
 “I can't even navigate it."

 Rhode Island, which requires anyone arriving from a list of 30-plus states to quarantine for two weeks, allows people in quarantine “to obtain necessities such as groceries, gas or medication, to drop off or pick up children from day care, summer camps,” to travel for medical treatment, and to “attend funeral or memorial services.”
 In Vermont, however, “Quarantine means staying at a home or dwelling for 14 days before doing any activities outside of the home, like grocery shopping or getting together with friends or family.”

 The Centers for Disease Control and Prevention suggests that when considering a trip, ask: